 Light up the darkness

-The main cause of winter blues is decreased exposure to daylight.
-In winter, the days are shorter.
-Circadian rhythms are disrupted, as well as the natural cycles of sleep and wakefulness.
-This disruption can influence the production of certain hormones, including melatonin (which regulates sleep) and serotonin (which influences mood).
-Reduced exposure to daylight can lead to lower levels of serotonin.
+The main cause of the winter blues is decreased exposure to daylight.
+In winter, days are shorter.
+This disrupts circadian rhythms, as well as the natural sleep-wake cycles.
+This disruption can affect the production of certain hormones, including melatonin (which regulates sleep) and serotonin (which influences mood).
+Reduced exposure to daylight can lead to lower serotonin levels.
 These levels are associated with feelings of depression and fatigue.

-Light therapy is then a concrete solution that compensates for the lack of brightness.
-It takes the form of a special lamp that imitates daylight, or glasses that project strong light from above.
+Light therapy is a practical solution that compensates for the lack of light.
+It takes the form of a special lamp that mimics daylight, or glasses that project strong light from above.
 Between 20 and 30 minutes of light therapy per day can help regulate circadian rhythms and improve mood.

 Release endorphins